Date of Award:

 Michael C Johnson

 Richards, Gregory L., "Metering Secondary Water in Residential Irrigation Systems" (2009).
 All Graduate Theses and Dissertations.
-Paper 391.
+391.